Skip to main content

-You can write and run browser tests with Bun's test runner in conjunction with Happy DOM.
-Happy DOM implements mocked versions of browser APIs like document
+Use Happy DOM to write browser tests with Bun’s test runner.
+Happy DOM implements mocked versions of browser APIs like document and location.

 bun add -d @happy-dom/global-registrator

-This module exports a "registrator" that injects the mocked browser APIs to the global scope.
+This module exports a “registrator” that injects the mocked browser APIs into the global scope.

 import { GlobalRegistrator } from "@happy-dom/global-registrator";